 Oklahoma legislation permits the “personal representative” of the departed person’s estate to submit a wrongful death claim to court.
 The personal representative both represents the deceased and also the beneficiaries or heirs of the deceased.
 This person can be appointed according to the deceased’s will or estate plan or can be appointed by the court.
 This is the person who will be eligible to file a wrongful death claim.

-Damages for Wrongful Death Cases in Oklahoma
+Damages for Wrongful Death Cases

 Wrongful death claims are civil lawsuits.
 The personal representative of the departed person’s estate must file them, and responsibility for wrongdoing is measured exclusively in terms of financial damages.

 There are two ways damages can be sought in the state of Oklahoma.
 First, there are damages incurred by the deceased, which he or she could have pursued in a personal injury case had death not occurred.
 These involve:

 - Pain and suffering which took place between the time of final injury or illness and the death

 - Forfeiture of income or benefits the deceased should have earned if he or she had lived